ruyeki/Weight-Loss-Clinic/README.md

 # Virtual Medical Clinic
-first attempt at creating a web app
+attempt at creating a web app